 Fatty acids come in two forms: saturated and unsaturated.

 Caprylic acid is a saturated fatty acid.
-Chemical classification of saturated fatty acids takes into account how many carbon atoms are in the hydrocarbon chain:
+Chemical classification of saturated fatty acids looks at how many carbon atoms are found in the hydrocarbon chain:

 - Less than 6 carbons denotes short-chain fatty acids (SCTs)